BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 Dockerizable source code for the baseline system for the [Chemotherapy Treatment Timelines Extraction from the Clinical Narrative](https://sites.google.com/view/chemotimelines2024/task-descriptions) shared task.

+## Warning

+This is research code which depends on other research code.
+None of which is shrink wrapped.
+Run at your own risk and do not use in any kind of clinical decision making context.

+While operational there are known bugs in the code's dependencies which are still being resolved.

 ## Core dependencies

 There are three main separate software packages that this code uses: